perlun/perlun.eu.org/_i18n/en/_posts/2021-06-02-rewriting-git-history-with-git-filter-branch.md

 - programming
 - git
 ---
-Sometimes, you find yourself in a situation where you need to do rather drastic changes to a `git` repository, like when you actually want to remove one or more files _including their full history_ from the repository.
+Sometimes, you find yourself in a situation where you need to do rather drastic changes to a `git` repository, like when you actually want to remove one or more files _including their full history_ from the repo.
 This is where `git filter-branch` can come in handy.
 In this blog post, we take a closer look at how it can help us with this task.

 First, a word of warning: